 Development is a community effort, and we welcome participation.

-- Before posting a new issue, please take a moment to search for existing similar issues in order to avoid duplication.
+- Before posting a new issue or discussion, please take a moment to search for existing threads in order to avoid duplication.

 - For bug reports: if you can, please install the latest GitHub version of